stcorp/procsim/README.md

           "operational_mode": "AC",
         },
 ```
-this scenario sets the mission_phase to "Tomographic" for all output products, and the swath and operational mode of the AC_RAW__0A product to "AC".
+This scenario sets the mission_phase to "Tomographic" for all output products, and the swath and operational mode of the AC_RAW__0A product to "AC".
 A list with all supported metadata parameters can be retrieved using 'procsim -h <mission> <product_type>'.
 Example:
 ```
 procsim.py -h biomass S1_RAW__0S
 ```
+This command also shows other product-specific scenario options.